Battle of Santiago de Cuba (1748): Battle

 The afternoon of 28 March, having been joined by HMS Lenox and the frigates Vainqueur, Vulture, and the tender Sharp, the British squadron arrived in sight of the Cuban coast.
 Its battle line was as follow: Plymouth, Cornwall, Canterbury (flagship), Elizabeth, Strafford, Warwick, Worcester, Lenox, Vainqueur in the van, Vulture abreast the flagship, and Sharp abreast the rear.
 Captain Dent's Plymouth, who had been detached to reconnoiter Santiago's entrance, noticed that it was not difficult.
 Faint winds, however, prevented Knowles to attack, forcing the squadron to lay off for the night within view of the Spaniards.
 The governor, Brig.
 Gen. Arcos Moreno, immediately ordered a ship of about 200 tons warped out of the inner bay to support a 10-inch hawser stretched from shore to shore, partially blocking the entrance.
 The probability of meeting with obstructions in the mouth has been taken into consideration, and a Spanish pilot had been brought aboard the British fleet to help to carry the British ships into the harbour.
 Dent, whose Plymouth has been selected to lead the attack, was ordered to shoot the pilot or throw him overboard if he raised any objections.

-Canterbury was decided to be anchored off the end of the Apostle's battery to help the leading ships by shelling the Spanish fortifications with a 10´´ mortar taken at Fort Louis and mounted upon her quarter deck.
+Canterbury was decided to be anchored off the end of the Apostle's battery to help the leading ships by shelling the Spanish fortifications with a 10-inch mortar taken at Fort Louis and mounted upon her quarterdeck.
 The flag was then hoisted aboard the Worcester, and when the sea breeze came in, was given the order to attack.
 The squadron stood in a breeze at S.E., giving it about four knots.
 Canterbury opened fire on the Mora as soon as he came within range.
 Plymouth, meanwhile, found a defensive chain across the harbour.
 Captain Dent sent the long boats and barges to clear the obstacle.
 His ship, however, came under fire from the Spanish batteries and was promptly disabled, losing her rudder, her mainmast and her bowsprit.
 Cornwall also endured heavy gunfire, losing some of her stern.
 Both ships had to be towed to open sea, having lost about 100 men killed and more than 200 wounded.
 Next day, after discuss how the obstacle could be removed, Knowles led his squadron back to Jamaica.